What is travel insurance?

 Do I need the extra gadget cover to insure my gadgets?

-All policies offered via our RAC Travel website provide you with gadget cover as standard.
+All policies offered via our RAC Travel Insurance website provide you with gadget cover as standard.
 The amount of cover will vary depending on what cover level you purchase.
 All benefits are per person, per claim.

 Can I buy RAC Travel Insurance if I live overseas or if my journey starts from another country?